 The matter of Schine, which brought about the hearings themselves, is practically a Cohn special in itself.
 Whether or not he and Schine were intimate, as some have alleged, McCarthy’s counsel certainly took a strangely personal interest in the young hotel chain heir, attempting repeatedly to garner for his protégé cushy Army sinecures and intimating, in the stupidly and easily exposed cropped photo of Schine and Stevens, that the Secretary was obliging.

 There was, in some quarters in 1964, criticism of deAntonio and Talbot for making less a documentary than something else.
 This is of course perfectly true, but not in the way their detractors meant.
-These commentators wanted their documentary straight, with point of view, narration, and camera manipulation.
+These commentators wanted their documentary straight, with point of view, narration, and camera manipulation telling them what to think.
 What the makers of Point of Order! had in mind was something entirely different: A document that makes its own statement, through the use of un-narrated, un-accented, found footage.
 It is, for example, surely no accident that, in sifting through what must, over the six-week period of those hearings, have been at least dozens of hours of footage, the future Attorney General is glimpsed in the background multiple times, his patrician looks and perfect coiffure in notable attendance.
 The Kennedy acolytes don’t like to admit it, but Bobby worked for McCarthy.
 In this way, his presence reflects the very sort of (also hotly denied) neoliberal McCarthyism that currently has in its manic grip all manner and condition of supposed liberal Democrats.